xarray-contrib/xoak/doc/contribute.rst

 the conda-forge_ channel.
 For development purpose, you might consider installing the packages in a new conda environment::

-  $ conda create -n xoak_dev python xarray dask scikit-learn -c conda-forge
+  $ conda create -n xoak_dev python xarray dask scipy scikit-learn -c conda-forge
   $ conda activate xoak_dev

 Then install Xoak locally (in development mode) using ``pip``::